tlaskowsky/cdk-gitlab-3day-workshop/lab-5/lab-5.md

         template.hasResourceProperties('AWS::DynamoDB::Table', {
           BillingMode: 'PAY_PER_REQUEST',
           // Check that PointInTimeRecoverySpecification is ABSENT initially
-          // This assumes the starting code for Lab 5 does NOT have PITR enabled yet.
           PointInTimeRecoverySpecification: Match.absent()
         });
       });

       // Test 5: Snapshot Test
       test('Core Stack should match snapshot', () => {
-        // Convert the template to JSON and compare with stored snapshot expect(template.toJSON()).toMatchSnapshot();
+        expect(template.toJSON()).toMatchSnapshot();
       });

     }); // End describe block
     ```
 4.  **Run Initial Tests & Snapshot:**
-    * Run `npm test` in your terminal.
+    * Run `npm test`.
+Some tests might pass, the snapshot test will fail.
-    * The snapshot test will fail initially because no snapshot exists.
-Run `npm test -- -u` (or `npm test -- --updateSnapshot`) to create the initial `.snap` file in `test/__snapshots__/`.
+    * Run `npm test -- -u` to create the initial snapshot based on the Lab 4 code state (where PITR is likely disabled).
-    * Review the generated snapshot file to ensure it looks reasonable.
-Commit the snapshot file (`git add test/__snapshots__/*`).
+    * Commit the new snapshot file (`test/__snapshots__/core-stack.test.ts.snap`).
-    * Fix any failing unit tests based on your starting code (e.g., if your DDB table already had PITR enabled for some reason, adjust Test 4).

 ---

 ## Step 3: Implement Compliance Aspect (Validation Only)

-Create a CDK Aspect to **validate** that DynamoDB PITR is enabled.
+Create a CDK Aspect to **validate** DynamoDB PITR is enabled and apply the `PITR-Enabled: true` tag required by the SCP.

 1.  **Create `lib/compliance-aspect.ts`:** Create this new file in the `lib` directory.
-2.  **Add Aspect Code:** Paste the following code into the file.
-This version checks for the *existence* of the underlying CloudFormation property.
+2.  **Add Aspect Code:** Paste the following **corrected code** into the file.
+This version checks the Cfn property existence and uses the Cfn resource's tag manager.

     ```typescript
-    // lib/compliance-aspect.ts (Revised PITR Check using Cfn Property Existence) import * as cdk from 'aws-cdk-lib';
+        // lib/compliance-aspect.ts (Corrected PITR Check - Existence Check v2)
+        import * as cdk from 'aws-cdk-lib';
         import { IConstruct } from 'constructs';
         import * as dynamodb from 'aws-cdk-lib/aws-dynamodb';

         export class ComplianceAspect implements cdk.IAspect {
         public visit(node: IConstruct): void {
             // Check if the node is a DynamoDB Table L2 construct if (node instanceof dynamodb.Table) {
             // Access the underlying CloudFormation resource (L1 construct) const cfnTable = node.node.defaultChild as dynamodb.CfnTable;

-          // Check for the existence of the specification property as indicator if (cfnTable.pointInTimeRecoverySpecification) {
+            // Check for the existence of the specification property
+            // If 'pointInTimeRecovery: true' was set on the L2 Table construct,
+            // CDK should synthesize the 'pointInTimeRecoverySpecification' property. if (cfnTable.pointInTimeRecoverySpecification) {
-            // If the specification property exists, assume PITR is enabled. cdk.Annotations.of(node).addInfo('PITR specification found; assuming PITR enabled.');
+                // If the specification property exists, assume PITR is enabled and add the tag. cfnTable.tags.setTag('PITR-Enabled', 'true'); // Use CfnTable's tag manager cdk.Annotations.of(node).addInfo('PITR specification found; Tagged for compliance.');
             } else {
                 // If the specification property is absent, PITR is likely disabled.
 Add error. cdk.Annotations.of(node).addError('Compliance Error: DynamoDB Point-in-Time Recovery (PITR) must be enabled in the CDK code!
 (Set pointInTimeRecovery: true)');
             }
             }
-      }
+            // Add other compliance checks here if desired }
         }
     ```

 ---